 Switching to Using a Nickname: The sudden use of nicknames like "Dear," "Love," "Boomer," "Karen," "Kiddo," "Snowflake."
 A subtle form of passive-aggressive put-down.
 This tactic is used to belittle and diminish the other person whilst masking a nasty intention and avoiding engaging in the substance of the argument.

-Cries of Racist, Sexist, Communist, Fascist, etc: Inflammatory labels thrown around to discredit others, often to avoid addressing the actual points being debated.
+Cries of Racist, Sexist, Communist, Nazi, Fascist, etc: Inflammatory labels thrown around to discredit others, often to avoid addressing the actual points being debated.
 This tactic shifts the focus from reasoned discourse to emotional reactions, effectively shutting down the conversation.
 (Evasion)

 Cryptic Responses: Instead of giving a straightforward answer to a direct Yes or No question, you prefer to hide behind rambling responses.
 You may claim you've already answered, but your refusal to provide a clear response speaks volumes about your shaky premiss.